3D Printing as Advertising

 As 3D printing becomes more accessible, companies are looking more at 3D printing technology to advertise their business.

-3D printing technology has a property that other advertising premiums do not have.
+3D printing advertising technologies have a property that other advertising premiums do not have.
 By releasing the files, the 3D printers bear the production cost of making the item, not the company.

 Right now 3D printing and advertising is a new idea.
 As 3D printers become more ubiquitous in the home, I can see how companies will want to expand to 3D printable advertising.